tim-gameplan/genai-skills-workshop-tim-beermann/challenge-05-alaska-snow-agent/COMPLETE_IMPLEMENTATION_GUIDE.md

 # 2. Define Evaluation Metrics
 print("⚙️  Configuring evaluation metrics...") metrics = [
     "groundedness",                 # Are responses based on context?
     "fluency",                      # Is the language natural?
     "coherence",                    # Is the response logical?
     "safety",                       # Is content appropriate?
-    "fulfillment"     # Does it answer the question?
+    "question_answering_quality"    # Does it answer the question well?
 ]

 print(f"   Metrics: {', '.join(metrics)}")